TheFootballSocialClub/FSCBatch/README.md

 Features:

+* Evented system using the symfony2 event dispatcher Included listeners:
-* Displays progress, elapsed time and estimated remaining time at the end of each batch.
+  * ProgressEventListener: Displays progress, elapsed time and estimated remaining time at the end of each batch.
-* Provides a doctrine batch class, that at the end of each batch:
+  * DoctrineEventListener: at the end of each batch:
     * flush() the object manager, to save everything at the same time (may improve performance in some cases)
     * clear() the object manager, to avoid memory leaks
 * Add a PagerfantaAdapter for doctrine ORM, that traverse the table using range queries on the id instead of LIMIT/OFFSET.
   LIMIT/OFFSET degrades query time as the OFFSET grows, wheareas range queries time stay consistent.